oracle-devrel/technology-engineering/cloud-infrastructure/private-cloud-and-edge/hsp/README.md

 ## Common Policy

-Currently any user of a C3 needs access to certain resources located at the tenancy level to use IaaS resources withgout errors in the web UI.
+Currently any user of a C3 needs access to certain resources located at the tenancy level to use IaaS resources in the web UI.
-Backup policies, tag namespaces, platform images all reside at the tenancy level and need a further policy to allow normal use of C3 IaaS services.
-Note that this is **different** to the behaviour on OCI.
+Backup policies, tag namespaces, platform images, all reside at the tenancy level and need a further policy to allow normal use of C3 IaaS services.
+Note that this is a subtle difference to the behaviour on OCI.

 An extra policy as below is required (where CommonGroup contains **all** HSP users on the C3):